 Lace Blocking Wires by We Crochet

-TIP- Before using your blocking wires, wipe them with a soft cloth to remove manufacturing residue.
+Before using blocking wires, wipe them with a soft cloth to remove manufacturing residue.

 - Twelve 36 inch rigid wires